Psionyc/overfunded/Readme.md

 **Change LogoUrl:** Again if you have an image url for an avater you can also use it for your logo/avatar url.

 **Mint NFT**: To prove you funded a property you have access to a mint function to get an official test nft.
-You can check all your nfts on [Opensea (Overfunded NFT v4)](https://testnets.opensea.io/collection/overfundednft-v4)
+You can check all your nfts on [Opensea (Overfunded NFTs)](https://testnets.opensea.io/collection/overfundednft-sanpb3l89h)

+## Rules That Govern the Overfunded Ecosystem

+- Anyone can add a property
+- Anyone can fund a property
+- Total funds collected from user can never exceed the price of the property
+- Properties can be funded till they are flagged or removed in which the funds are reimbursed.
+- Only the Overfunded administratives (In case of emergencies) and property owner can withdraw funds.
+- Funds can only be withdrawn when a property is verified.
+>> Note that all properties are verified by default for testing purposes.
+- Anyone who funded a property can mint it's nft only once.
+- Anyone can add profit to a property.
+- The profits are shared between funders to a precison of 18 decimals (Instead of using decimals a BPS is used which is 10^18).
+- Users can edit their profile whenever they wish but should pay attention to gas costs.
+- Anyone can pick ousd(Overfunded's native currency) from the faucet for testing purposes.

+## Next Steps

+- Adding UI components for adding and withdrawing profits
+- Creating a voting system before withdrawing funds
+- Storing user and property data off chain to reduce gas costs
+- Event listeners to notify users about on-chain changes (Such as Adding Profits if possible)
+- Editting metadata through a backend to show user's current share as NFTs

 ## My Environment
-Below is a list showcasing the public environment variables used, otherwise sensitive data have been removed from the list
+Below is a list showcasing the public environment variables used, otherwise sensitive data have been removed from the list.

 ```
 VITE_PROPERTY_MANAGER = "0x2dAE9299C33C63d5081823e942A2981Dc8a5494a"
 VITE_OUSD = "0x0dd279A9A03e57546B70fbe7903FdCA18c0E14d6"